lorenzodiaz2/Cybersecurity_Lab/home.md

 ![page_source](page_source.png)

 From the commented code we notice a clue for a possibility of ***Local File Inclusion Vulnerability***, a vulnerability that allows an attacker to access server files by manipulating paths in HTTP requests.
+> See *Alternate Terms* in [CWE-98](https://cwe.mitre.org/data/definitions/98.html)

 So, let's try to perform LFI in the script *ikilledsiriusblack.php* by including the */etc/passwd* file in the URL.

 ![etc_passwd](etc_passwd.png)